 Most mounting attachments come with the nylon straps necessary to secure your kayak.
 These straps feature self-locking cam buckles that are easy to use and quick to cinch down, providing excellent overall grip.

-Most of these straps will have some sort of padding directly underneath the buckle (where it contacts the kayak hull) to minimize hull damage during transport.
+Straps typically will have some sort of padding directly underneath the buckle (where it contacts the kayak hull) to minimize hull damage during transport.

 No matter what type of tie-downs you use, follow these basic procedures whenever you secure your kayak to a roof rack.